Sat, 28 Jan 2012

 Also, our resolver has been patched to allow underscores in names.

-tags: bind security named
+tags: bind named security

 ()